<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 With a personal savings rate of 5.5% in the U.S., it’s clear that we are not all highly effective savers at this point in time.

-But if we want to be, then we should first identify, and secondly imitate the habits of people who have all ready achieved (and continue to achieve) superstar status in the saver realm.
+But if we want to be, then we should first identify and secondly imitate the habits of people who have already achieved (and continue to achieve) superstar status in the saver realm.

 Below I have identified 7 habits of highly effective savers: